Documentation

 3. Our JavaScript fires a fetch to the plugin's REST endpoint.

-4. If the reader has the Primer Pay browser extension, it intercepts the 402 response, signs a USDC payment, and retries transparently.
+4. If the reader has a compatible x402 browser extension, it intercepts the 402 response, signs a USDC payment, and retries transparently.

 5. The plugin validates the payment via the Primer facilitator, sets an HMAC-signed access cookie, and returns the unlocked content.